grtoverflow/PC-Malloc/README.md

 Target Programs
 ---------
-NightWatch benefits programs in any of the following cases:
+NightWatch benefits your programs in any of the following cases:

 1) Single program cases, where weak-locality data and strong-locality data are accessed in parallel.